jccolina/unosquare-qa/README.md

 ### Structure
 1. Cucumber ui tests in ``src/test/resources/scenarios/searchValidation``
-3. Step definitions for cucumber in ``src/test/java/cucumber/steps``
+2. Step definitions for cucumber in ``src/test/java/cucumber/steps``
-4. Runner specifying scenarios folder and plugin report in ``src/test/java/cucumber/runner``
+3. Runner specifying scenarios folder and plugin report in ``src/test/java/cucumber/runner``
-5. Page objects for webui in ``src/main/java/core/ui/pages``
+4. Page objects for webui in ``src/main/java/core/ui/pages``
+5. Screenshot taken when test failed
 6. Driver Manager in ``src/main/java/core/ui/driver`` create webdriver and make sure to have only a driver during whole execution.
 If tests are executed in parallel implemented thread safe to not mix webdrivers.
-11. WebDriverManager will automatically download the required driver for current browser so no need to do it manually.
+7. WebDriverManager will automatically download the required driver for current browser so no need to do it manually.
-14. To change browser modify the file environment.json > "browser": "chrome"
+8. To change browser modify the file environment.json > "browser": "chrome"
    Values allowed (non case sensitive):
    * CHROME,
    * FIREFOX

 ## API
 ### Frameworks/Libraries